 Step 1: Snap Your Green Beans!

-First, you want to snap your green beans.
+The first thing you want to do is snap your green beans.
 You have to do this whether you plan to freeze or can these veggies.

 Snapping green beans can feel like a never-ending task.
 Kids help make this job easier and quicker!